Vector Faculty Member

 Vector Institute’s 2020-23 Three-year Strategy includes working in collaboration with recruitment and academic partners to continue to attract and retain deep learning and machine learning researchers of the highest calibre in both curiosity-driven and applied research.
-The Vector Institute is excited to announce that the federal BUDGET 2021 has renewed its commitment to the CIFAR Pan-Canadian AI Strategy.
-These commitments build on the success of the original Pan-Canadian AI Strategy that enabled Canada’s national AI Institutes – Vector, Amii, and Mila – to attract and retain top research talent.
-This renewal allows Vector to continue to retain and attract top academic talent across Canada.
+CIFAR’s Pan-Canadian AI Strategy further affirms our commitment to attract and retain top research talent and Vector faculty may also be nominated to be a Canada CIFAR AI Chair by the Vector Institute.

-To fulfill this commitment Vector will continue work in collaboration with recruitment and academic partners to continue to attract and retain deep learning and machine learning researchers of the highest calibre in both curiosity-driven and applied research.
+To fulfil this commitment, Vector will continue work in collaboration with recruitment and academic partners to continue to attract and retain deep learning and machine learning researchers of the highest calibre in both curiosity-driven and applied research.